RenderHeads/lib-VideoTester/README.md

 # Video Sanity Testing Tool
 This project is intended to allow our internal and external team members to quickly check if a video file matches a specific configuration that we need, to ensure the video will work in the game / application it has been made for.
-The intention is to catch problems with files early on in the process and prevent slow downs later on in the development process.
+The intention is to catch problems with video files early on in the process and prevent slow downs later on in the development process.

 ## Principle Design:
 FFProbe can provided us with meta data in a format that is pretty easy to parse.
-Given the complicated nature of the syntax, this acts as a wrapper tool that  generally simplifies things for the non power-user.
+Given the complicated nature of the syntax, this project acts as a wrapper tool that generally simplifies things for the non power-user.

-For example the following command:
+For example the following ffprobe command:
 ```
 ffprobe -v error -select_streams v:0 -show_entries stream=width,height,duration,bit_rate,r_frame_rate,codec_name -of default=noprint_wrappers=1 myvideo.mov
 ```